Freenove/Freenove_Omni_Wheel_Car_Kit_for_Raspberry_Pi_Pico/docs/source/fnk0097/codes/three_wheel/Freenove_app.rst

 CMD_MOTOR_Bluetooth = "A"
 ---------------------------------------

-This command controls the car's basic movements.
+:combo:`font-bolder x-large:This command controls the car's basic movements.`

 Format: A#Parameter1#Parameter2#Parameter3#Parameter4\\n, where: